 Each visit to the infusion center includes a nurse assessment to determine how the patient is tolerating treatment.
 The visit also includes recommendations, educational materials and consultation with a pharmacist as needed.

-Scripps MD Anderson offers chemotherapy and other infusion therapies in a variety of locations throughout San Diego.
+Scripps offers chemotherapy and other infusion therapies in a variety of locations throughout San Diego.
 Patients may receive treatment in any Scripps hospital, outpatient infusion center or in affiliated physicians’ office locations.
 Our specially trained physicians and nurses supervise all treatments.

 Visit cancer care locations for details of each cancer hospital, clinic and specialty center.